ttu/json-flatfile-datastore/README.md

 // collection1st won't have item with id hello2
 ```

-If multiple DataStores are initialized and used simultaneously, each DataStore will have own internal state.
+If multiple DataStores are initialized and used simultaneously, each DataStore will have its own internal state.
 They might become out of sync with the state in the JSON file, as data is only loaded from the file when DataStore is initialized and after each commit.

 It is also possible to reload JSON data manually, by using DataStore's `Reload` method or set `reloadBeforeGetCollection` constructor parameter to `true`.